 - Details of the basic personal allowances are available here under "Rates and Allowances".
 For example, if you are a single person, you can earn £9,675 in 2016 before you pay tax.

 How does my employer know what tax to take from my wages?

 - At the beginning of each year, or when you commence employment, your employer will be sent a coding notice which will tell them how much allowance they should deduct from your gross wages, they then tax the balance at 20%.
-This is done using an online system which is used by all employers to ensure consistency with the tax that is deducted.

 Why do I have to pay tax?